owm111/hackneyed-x11-cursors/README.md

 Overview
 --------

-Hackneyed is a cursor theme inspired by the good old Windows 3.x cursors and retains their best features -- high-contrast and sensible use of colors -- along with sizes fit for high resolution screens; left-handed pointers are available, as well.
-It also brings an old school feel to whatever trendy desktop paradigm you're being subjected to.
+Hackneyed is a scalable cursor theme mildly resembing old Windows 3.x/NT 3.x cursors.
+Left-handed pointers are available, as well, and it also brings an old school feel to whatever trendy desktop paradigm you're being subjected to.
 And hourglasses.
 Why did hourglasses disappear from cursor themes?

 Building